Monday, July 13, 2015

 The two firsts were ordered by the French Navy, the third was lately ordered by the Armée de l’Air after the impressive operational demonstrations of the German Ju 87 Stukas during the Spanish Civil War.

-• The Loire-Nieuport 40 was the first one and was an order of pre-series to test carefully the naval tactics as well as the reliability of the aircraft in operational conditions.
+• The Loire-Nieuport 40 was the first one and was ordered for pre-series to test carefully the naval tactics as well as the reliability of the aircraft in operational conditions.

-• The Loire-Nieuport 401, was dedicated to the use on board of an aircraft carrier.
+• The Loire-Nieuport 401, was dedicated to be used on board of an aircraft carrier.
 So, she was fitted with folding wings, water-tightness devices and also an arrester hook.

 • The French Air force ordered 40 Loire-Nieuport 411, differing from the previous variants by eliminating the folding wing capacity and the arrester hook, obviously, but, also replacing the 2 excellent belt fed Darne Mle 33 of riffle caliber (each firing 600 cartridges) by 2 MAC 34 drum fed machine guns of same caliber (heavier, four times more expensive and firing only 300 cartridges each...).